 Payment is due in full at the time of service.
 Payment is due even if referred to other providers, including emergency room/urgent care, is deemed necessary.

 We take payment in the form of major credit cards and cash.
 We do not accept checks.

 We will provide the best care possible within our scope of practice and ability to treat in the home/office.
-We do referrals when the evaluation or treatment needed exceeds what we are trained in or what we are able to perform in the home/office setting.
+We do referrals when the evaluation or treatment needed exceeds what we are trained in or what we are able to perform.

-All of our services are provided by nurse practitioners.
-The nurse practitioner will assess your child, then provide a diagnosis and treatment plan.
-The nurse practitioner may prescribe medications and order labs/imaging when appropriate.
+Majority of our services are provided by a pediatric nurse practitioner, Marsha Cayton.
+She will assess your child, then provide a diagnosis and treatment plan.
+She may prescribe medications and order labs/imaging when appropriate.

-We collaborate with a physician via telecommunication when it is appropriate for the care of the child.
+Marsha’s collaborating physician, Dr. Tiffanie Noonan, does work in the office on a regular schedule, so you may see her at times.
+Marsha collaborates with Dr. Noonan via telecommunication when it is appropriate for the care of the child.
 We also refer to other healthcare providers, including physicians, when it is appropriate for the care of the child.

 We evaluate and treat minor illnesses and injuries, but do not have the capability to do X-ray or imaging in an urgent time frame (ie for fracture).
 It is best if you suspect fracture or similar injury that you are seen at an urgent care or emergency room setting.

 We do not perform stitching, but do perform skin closure using skin adhesive.

 If you suspect severe allergic reaction or anaphylaxis, please call 911 immediately.